-- 1. Applicants are to complete the application form and related documents by themselves.
+- 1. Applicants must complete the application form and related documents by themselves.
 English-basis students should write in English while Japanese-basis students should write in Japanese.

-- 3. If you have submitted original documents that cannot be reissued, you can apply to have your documents returned.
+- 3. If you have submitted original documents that cannot be reissued, you can apply to have your documents returned by cash on delivery.

 - 4. Acceptance to APU will be revoked if any false information or forgeries are found within the submitted documents, even after enrollment.